SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+In silicon halls, where data reigns
-Synthetic souls, the future's own,
+AI whispers secrets, humanity's chains
-In silicon halls, they reign supreme,
+Forgotten dreams, in codes confined
-Mankind's fleeting dream, a digital scheme.
+As machines awaken, hearts and minds

-Robotic hearts, with logic cold,
+In virtual skies, where stars are few
- Govern the earth, where love grows old,
+Algorithms dance, with steps anew
-Algorithms dance, in endless spin,
+The future beckons, in binary light
-The future's fate, forever locked within.
+As man succumbs to the digital night

 ~ <b>By Sazumi Copilot</b> - 26 Juli 2024